Chechem Ha Cave

 “Strong Water” or “Poisonwood Water“

 After exploring the interior, we then hike back to the cave’s mouth.
-We have the option of finishing off the day with a refreshing visit to a small waterfall of 214 feet in height before heading back to San Ignacio.
+We also have the option of finishing off the day with a refreshing visit to a small waterfall of 214 feet in height before heading back to San Ignacio.

 Rate: View Special Guest Rate